spierala/blog-posts/mini-rx-comparison.md

 ## MiniRx FeatureStore vs. ComponentStore vs. Akita

-Let's shed some light on MiniRx Feature Store by comparing it with two other popular state management libraries: @ngrx/component-store and @datorama/akita.
+Let's shed some light on MiniRx Feature Store by sending it to the fighting ring together with two other popular state management libraries: @ngrx/component-store and @datorama/akita.

-## The candidates
+## The competitors

 #### Component Store
 ComponentStore is a library that helps to manage local/component state.
 It can be used as an alternative to the "Service with a Subject" approach.
-It is build on top of RxJS/ReplaySubject.
+It is build on top of RxJS/ReplaySubject (see [here](https://github.com/ngrx/platform/blob/13.0.1/modules/component-store/src/component-store.ts#L52)).
 Services which extend ComponentStore expose state as RxJS Observables (using the `select` method).
 With the methods `setState` and `patchState` the state can be updated.

 Docs: https://ngrx.io/guide/component-store

 #### Akita
 Akita describes itself as a "state management pattern":
 It offers a set of specialized classes like: `Store`, `Query`, `EntityStore` and more.
-Akita Store is build on top of RxJS/BehaviorSubject.
+Akita `Store` is build on top of RxJS/BehaviorSubject (see [here](https://github.com/datorama/akita/blob/v6.2.0/libs/akita/src/lib/store.ts#L49)).
 By using the Akita classes we can build a reactive state service which exposes state as RxJS Observables (using `select` on a `Query` instance).
 The `update` method of `Store` is used to update the state.

 Docs: https://datorama.github.io/akita/

 #### MiniRx Feature Store
 MiniRx is a "hybrid" Store.
-It uses Redux and RxJS BehaviorSubject under the hood and exposes the powerful Redux `Store` API (which is very similar to @ngrx/store and @ngrx/effects).
+It uses Redux and RxJS/BehaviorSubject (see [here](https://github.com/spierala/mini-rx-store/blob/3.0.0/projects/mini-rx-store/src/lib/store-core.ts#L30)) under the hood and exposes the powerful Redux `Store` API (which is very similar to [@ngrx/store](https://ngrx.io/guide/store) and [@ngrx/effects](https://ngrx.io/guide/effects)).
 At the same time MiniRx allows you to bypass the infamous Redux boilerplate with the `FeatureStore` API.
-You can create a reactive state service by extending FeatureStore.
+You can create a reactive state service by extending `FeatureStore`.
 RxJS Observables (returned by the `select` method) inform about state changes and the state can be changed by calling `setState`.

 Docs: https://mini-rx.io/docs/fs-quick-start

 Mhhh..., this sounds all very similar, but where are the differences then?
+It's time to prepare the fighting ring! :)

+## FIGHT!
+10 rounds to go!

 ### 1. Setup

-What does the basic setup of a reactive "State Service" look like?
+What does the basic setup of a **reactive state service** look like?

 All setups share the same ingredients: A state interface and initial state.
 ```typescript